paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/README.md

-# Key Learning points for Developer's Tools
+# Key learning points from The Backend: Databases & Applications Course

+This course is a part of [Udacity's Full Stack Nanodegree program](https://www.udacity.com/nanodegree).

 ## Table of contents